-Downstream guarantees (or other security) are not restricted by Austrian law.
-Stringent limitations apply, however, to upstream and side-stream guarantees provided by corporations (and equivalent entities).
+Downstream guarantees (or other securities) are not restricted by Austrian law.
+Due to strict Austrian capital maintenance rules (Kapitalerhaltungsvorschriften), stringent limitations apply, however, to upstream and side-stream guarantees provided by corporations (and equivalent entities), because such guarantees may violate these rules.